THUDM/HOSMEL/README.md

 ### Easy-to-Change

-To train your own module, we recommend to copy the relation module, ideally, for training you only need to make sure your training data satisfies the form of
+To train your own module, we recommend to copy the `NewMudule` module, a template Module we created, ideally, for training you only need to make sure your training data satisfies the form of

 ```json
 {